barryclark/jekyll-now/_posts/2017-03-17-getting-rest-right.md

 ## SSL Everywhere

-With the invent of Let's Encrypt, there is no longer any excuse not to secure your API endpoint.
+With the invention of Let's Encrypt, there is no longer any excuse not to secure your API endpoint.

 If you've got HTTPS enabled, and you receive a request to HTTP - just throw an error such as `400 Bad Request {"error": "HTTPS Required"}` rather than redirecting to HTTPS.